Outlasting – Living Archives of Older Queers Wins Best LGBTQ+ Film at Your Way Film Festival (Malta)

-TRACE’s Principal Investigator, Professor Ana Cristina Santos, contributed to the organisation of an ESA Executive Committee meeting held at the University of Coimbra, in collaboration with the Centre for Social Studies.
+TRACE’s Principal Investigator, Professor Ana Cristina Santos, contributed to the organisation of an ESA Executive Committee meeting held at the University of Coimbra, in collaboration with the Centre for Social Studies (CES-UC).
 The gathering brought together leading sociologists from across Europe to reflect on current challenges and discuss future directions for Sociology in Europe.

 Doctoral Project Defense “Agroqueer: LGBTQI+ Lives in Rural Portugal Over Time” by Pedro Fidalgo